portableant/museologi.st/blog/2014-11-03-things-that-go-bump-in-the-night-the-blackmoor-hoard.md

 research this extremely important untapped resource.

 Since late 2013, the digitisation of the entire Index has been undertaken by the MicroPasts project.
-The MicroPasts project employs a crowd-sourcing platform (built on the open source project Pybossa) in order to solicit help from members of the public or 'citizen archaeologists' to assist us transcribing the important information contained on these cards.
+The MicroPasts project employs a crowdsourcing platform (built on the open source project Pybossa) in order to solicit help from members of the public or 'citizen archaeologists' to assist us transcribing the important information contained on these cards.